Andreas-Menzel/ADDS-FlightControl/Documentation/API/ASK.md

 ### intersection_list

-One can request a list of intersection ids.
+One can request a list of intersections.

 #### Request